nkrusch/dissertation/readme.txt

 * Internet - only container pull/build requires the host to be online.
 * Memory - container size is approx. 8 GB

+All necessary software is pre-installed in the container.
+The pre-built container assumes an x86/amd64 architecture.
+It can be run on arm but it will run slower.
+The Docker setup has been tested on macOS (amd64, arm64) and Linux Ubuntu 22.04 (amd64).

 STANDARD SETUP

-Pull and launch a container.
-All necessary software is pre-installed in the container.
+[recommended] Pull the container from GitHub Container Registry.
 On some machines you may need sudo.

     docker pull --platform=linux/amd64 ghcr.io/nkrusch/dissertation:artifact

+If the above is not possible, load the container from the tarball archived on Zenodo.
+You may need to unzip the tarball first.

+    docker load -i artifact-amd64.tar

+After pull or load, launch the container.

-    docker run --name dimage -it --rm ghcr.io/nkrusch/dissertation:artifact
+    docker run --platform=linux/amd64 --name dimage -it --rm ghcr.io/nkrusch/dissertation:artifact

-The pre-built container assumes an amd64/x86 architecture.
-It can be run on arm architectures, it will just run slower.
-The setup has been tested on macOS (amd64, arm64) and Linux Ubuntu 22.04 (amd64).

 ALTERNATIVE SETUP

 Build the container from scratch.
 Building takes about 10-15 min.
-The build does not assume a specific architecture  and has been tested on both amd and arm.
+The build does not assume a specific architecture and has been tested on x86/amd and arm.
 Run at the unzipped sources root:

     docker build . -t dimage
     docker run --name dimage -it --rm dimage